donkirkby/donimoes/CONTRIBUTING.md

 ## Contributing ##
-If you like Domiculture and want to make it better, help out.
+If you like Moonside and want to make it better, help out.
 It could be as simple as sending Don a nice note on [Google+][g+], you could report a bug, or pitch in with some development work.